therese-debacker/Immo_Eliza_ML_Clean/readme.md

 Graphs and analysis that helps in choosing the columns that will be used in the linear regression.

 Dependencies :
-Python 3.8+
+Python 3.8+,
-pandas
+pandas,
-numpy
+numpy,
-scikit-learn
+scikit-learn,
 matplotlib <br>
 For detailed dependencies, see requirements.txt.